 Notes Payable are to be repaid from the authority resources are reported as liabilities in the balance sheet.
-The Notes Payable is comprised of three notes.
-See Note 3-C.
+The Authority had no notes payable during the year

 1.E.
 Revenues, Expenditures and Expenses

 Operating and Nonoperating Revenues

 Operating revenues are considered those whose cash flows are related to operating activities, while revenues related to financing, capital and investing activities are reported as non-operating.